 4 Tips for Maintaining Oral Health in Older Adults

-WebMD lists the most common oral health problems for older adults:
+Solutions for common oral health problems in older adults

 If you need help quitting, there are local resources available to support you right now.

 The right dental plan is key to maintaining oral health in older adults.
-Contact us to learn more about the specifics of your coverage.
+Contact us to learn more about the specifics of your coverage options.

-Don’t have dental benefits?
+If you don’t have dental benefits, we can help!
 Not all plans require you to wait for the next open enrollment period.
 Find the dental plan that meets your needs today.